Gas Leaf Blower Ban in US States and Cities

 Texas

-Gas-powered leaf blowers are not banned completely in Texas.
-Discussions may arise in urban regions; however, these devices are widely used currently without significant restrictions.
+Gas-powered leaf blowers are not entirely banned in Texas.
+Discussions may arise in urban regions; however, these devices are widely used without significant restrictions.

-• Dallas: Senate Bill 1017 bans use of engine based fuel source for landscaping.
+• Dallas: Senate Bill 1017 bans using engine-based fuel sources for landscaping.
 The city of Dallas could pay you $200 for buying electric lawn equipment.

 Utah

 Gas-powered leaf blowers are not banned in Utah.
-Although there have been discussions, no significant restrictions have been imposed by Utah cities.
+Although there have been discussions, no significant restrictions have been imposed by cities in Utah.

 Vermont

-Gas-powered Leaf blowers have not been banned in Vermont.
-These devices have not yet been significantly regulated by local municipalities.
+Gas-powered Leaf blowers have not been banned in Vermont, and local municipalities have not yet significantly regulated them.

 • Burlington: Some cities in Vermont are considering or have implemented bans on loud gas-powered leaf blowers, reflecting concerns over noise pollution and environmental impact.
 These discussions align with broader trends seen across the country.
 The rule restricts the noise of electric blowers to 65 decibels.
 Gas-powered blowers operate at about 90 decibels. can only use leaf blowers from 7 a.m. – 5 p.m. and on Saturdays from 8 a.m. – 5 p.m.